Ukendio/jecs/docs/api/jecs.md

 jecs.Rest: Id
 ```

 Builtin component type.
-This ID is for setting up a callback that is invoked when an instance of a component is changed.
+This ID is simplying for denoting the end of the range for builtin component IDs.

 # Functions